amthorn/qutex/docs/registrations.md

 ## What is a Location?

-A location is either a webex group (or room) or a direct message.
+A location is either a Cisco Webex group (or room) or a direct message.
 Locations are registered to projects

 ## Changing the Registration